Choosing your Coliving House: Our Insider Tips

 2. Cleaning and maintenance

-Tip: its not nice to find strangers walking into your room to clean or do maintenance, find out if there is a fixed maintenance and cleaning team for your house and how long they have worked there
+Tip: find out if there is a fixed maintenance and cleaning team for your house and how long they have worked there

 4. The Kitchen

 Often the most well used part of the house, so how many people do you share a refrigerator with?
 How about the freezer?
 The dishwasher?
 Do you have a clear, private space to keep your food?
 If you like to bake, is there an oven, what does it look like inside?
-If you like a tidy kitchen, have a look in the sink and in the refrigerator to see if your hygiene standards are met, find out who cleans the kitchen and how often.
 At Morton Place we clean the common areas twice a week by the same cleaning crew for many years.

 Tip: if you see residents having to lock up their food or storing it in their bedrooms this isn’t a good sign of trust between the housemates.